 What health tests have you performed on the parents and the puppies?

 The parents are BAER tested with normal hearing on both ears.
-Some of our breeding stock have also been gene tested for CL (ceroid lipofuscinosis) and rcd4-PRA.
+Most of our breeding stock has also been gene tested for Neuronal Ceroid Lipofuscinosis (NCL) and rcd4-PRA.
+All dogs tested are clear of these diseases (i.e. non-carriers).
 All our breeding stock have been hip x-rayed.
-All puppies are BAER tested (hearing test) when they are 6 weeks old.
+All puppies are BAER tested (hearing test) when they are about 6 weeks old.

 What type of exercise and how much does an English Setter need?

 The English Setter should not be exercised when still growing.
 We recommend to wait until the dog is about 1 year old before you add exercise such as running, biking etc. Puppies should not be forced beyond their own capacity but should preferably run and play with other dogs of similar size.
 The adult English Setter will benefit from regular exercise and they usually love running.
 Both puppies and adult English Setters need mental stimulation and for instance nose work (tracking, searching, hunting) and obedience practice will support their well being.
 The English Setter usually loves to run free / off leash and should, if possible, be given the chance to do so regularly.

 What type of food do the puppies eat?